Project Overview

 • Input Validation - All incoming data validated before processing

-• Connection Limits - Prevent spam connections and DOS attacks
+• Connection Limits - Prevent spam connections and resource exhaustion

-• Graceful Disconnection - Proper cleanup when clients disconnect
+• Graceful Error Handling - Proper cleanup when clients disconnect unexpectedly

 Future Enhancements

-Several improvements could be made to expand the project's functionality:
+Several improvements could be made to expand the project's functionality and user experience:

 • Spectator Mode - Allow users to watch ongoing games without participating

-• Statistics Tracking - Win/loss records, player rankings, and historical data
+• Statistics Tracking - Comprehensive win/loss records, player rankings, and historical data

-• SSL/TLS Encryption - Encrypted communication for enhanced security
+• SSL/TLS Encryption - Encrypted communication for enhanced network security